qmachine/qmachine/docs/rack-app.rst

 ========

 An experimental implementation of QMachine using Sinatra_ is available in the project repository.
-It uses the `sqlite3 gem`_ to provide persistent storage in a self-contained manner.
+It now uses the :doc:`ruby-gem` directly, and it supports either Mongo_ or SQLite_ for persistent storage.

 An outdated (but prebuilt!) sandbox for testing on localhost is available here_.
 To use it, download the tarball and extract its contents.
 Then, from